darinz/DL/10_Advanced_Architectures/05_few_shot_learning.md

 Few-shot learning is a paradigm in machine learning where models are trained to generalize from a very small number of examples per class.
 This is crucial for applications where labeled data is scarce or expensive to obtain.

+> **Key Insight:** Few-shot learning enables AI systems to learn new concepts rapidly, much like humans do, with only a handful of examples.

+> **Did you know?** Few-shot learning is essential for fields like medicine, where collecting large labeled datasets is often impractical.

 ## 1. Motivation

 Traditional deep learning models require large labeled datasets.
 Few-shot learning aims to:
 - Enable learning from a handful of examples
 - Mimic human-like learning
 - Improve generalization in low-data regimes

+> **Geometric Intuition:** Imagine plotting a few points for each class in a high-dimensional space.
+Few-shot learning methods try to "draw boundaries" that generalize well, even with very few points.

 ## 2. Problem Setting